magento/devdocs/src/guides/v2.3/frontend-dev-guide/themes/admin_theme_create.md

 ---
 ## What's in this topic {#favicon-intro}

-This topic describes how to create your custom theme for Magento Admin, referencing the similar [flow for creating a custom storefront theme]({{ page.baseurl }}/frontend-dev-guide/themes/theme-create.html).
+This topic describes how to create your custom theme for Admin, referencing the similar [flow for creating a custom storefront theme]({{ page.baseurl }}/frontend-dev-guide/themes/theme-create.html).

 ## Prerequisites